Tachyonic dark energy- Constraints from current observations: Conclusion Summary

 \section{Conclusion \& Summary}

 In this work, we have presented an analysis of a tachyon-type scalar field model as a candidate for dark energy, adopting an exponential potential for the field.
 The Friedman equations were solved under the assumption of a spatially flat universe, neglecting the contribution from radiation.
-Our model involves five parameters, with the case \( w_{\phi 0} = -1 \) (the present-day value of the equation of state parameter) taken as the reference model.
+Our model involves five parameters {and is referred to as the free-w model}, with the case \( w_{\phi 0} = -1 \) (the present-day value of the equation of state parameter) taken as the reference model {and referred to as the fixed-w model}.
 The priors have been fixed as specified.
 We performed Markov Chain Monte Carlo (MCMC) analyses to constrain the model parameters using Supernovae type Ia Pantheon+ data, existing BAO data (referred to as BAO1) and the recent DESI BAO DR2 data.
 Our results indicate that the parameter estimates, particularly for the Hubble constant \(H_0\), remain consistent within the \(1\sigma\) range across different datasets.
 However, this improvement is primarily due to the larger error bars associated with $H_0$ in the BAO datasets.
-When compared to the reference model, where \(w_{\phi 0} = -1\), the discrepancy in parameter values, especially in \(H_0\), continues to persist across the datasets.
+When compared to the {fixed-w model}, the discrepancy in parameter values, especially in \(H_0\), continues to persist across the datasets.
 Among them, the DESI dataset yields the most stringent constraints in this case.